ml5js/Intro-ML-Arts-IMA-F24/06-transformers-js/README.md

    - Compare your experience of using Transformers.js with ml5.js.
 Reflect on differences in ease of use, performance, model variety, and integration with p5.js.

 3. Document your project in a blog post and add a link to your documentation to the [Assignment Wiki page](https://github.com/ml5js/Intro-ML-Arts-IMA-F24/wiki/Assignment-5).

-## Additional Suggestions:

-- **Include Visual Documents**: Add more screenshots or GIFs of the sketches.
-- **Add a Troubleshooting Section**: What errors did you encounter with Transformers.js? (e.g., WebGPU compatibility, model loading issues), document these!
+Remember to include visual documentation (screenshots, GIFs, etc) Also, please document what did and did not work!
+What errors did you encounter with Transformers.js?